MyInternships.in

 HTML <!DOCTYPE HTML> Tag

 The <!DOCTYPE html> declaration tells the browser which version of HTML the page uses and must be the very first thing in an HTML document.
+It switches the browser into standards mode so your CSS and layout behave predictably.

 The <!DOCTYPE> is not an HTML tag; it is an instruction to the web browser about what version of HTML the document is written in.
 In HTML5 the declaration is deliberately short and version-less.
-It must appear once, at the top of the page, before the <html> element.
+It must appear once, at the very top of the page, before the <html> element.

 Syntax